Zika Virus Infection Fast Facts

 The Zika virus is a flavivirus, part of the same family as yellow fever, West Nile, chikungunya and dengue fever.
 But unlike some of those viruses, there is no vaccine to prevent Zika or a specific medicine to treat the infection.

 Zika is primarily transmitted through the bite of an infected female Aedes aegypti mosquito.
 It becomes infected from biting an infected human and then transmits the virus to another person.
 The Aedes aegypti mosquito is an aggressive species, active day and night and usually bites when it's light out, in the early morning or late afternoon.
-The virus can be transmitted from a pregnant woman to her fetus, through sexual contact, blood transfusion, or by needle.
+The virus can be transmitted from a pregnant woman to her fetus, through sexual contact, blood transfusion or by needle.

-Zika virus outbreaks occurred in Africa, Southeast Asia, and the Pacific Islands prior to 2015.
-As of May 2017, CDC estimated there were at least 50 countries and territories with active Zika virus transmissions.
+Zika virus outbreaks occurred in Africa, Southeast Asia and the Pacific Islands prior to 2015.
+As of March 2018, CDC estimated there were at least 90 countries and territories with active Zika virus transmissions.

 CDC is studying the link between Zika and Guillain-Barré Syndrome, a rare autoimmune disorder that can lead to life-threatening paralysis.
 It is known to be a side effect associated with other viral illnesses such as influenza.